It’s amazing to see what American Express has done with its Centurion Lounges.

 Table of Contents

-The Centurion Lounge at SFO is located in Terminal 3, near Gate 74.
+The Centurion Lounge at SFO is located in Terminal 3, adjacent from Gate F1/F2.
 Take the elevator or stairs upstairs to the lounge entry.
 You can access the lounge after security from Terminal 3 at SFO, as well as from Terminal G. Remember that not all terminals are connected post-security when visiting SFO.

 If you are departing from another terminal, you can still enter Terminal 3 through security, pending TSA agent approval.
 Agents may let you know you’re entering security for the wrong terminal, so just politely acknowledge that fact and let them know why you’d like to go through.
 If asked, be honest and say you’re going to the Centurion Lounge.